openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following new parameter is defined to be used in this response from the Response Endpoint:

 `redirect_uri`:
 : OPTIONAL.
-The Wallet MUST send the User Agent to this redirect URI.
+When the redirect parameter is used the Wallet MUST send the User Agent to this redirect URI.
 The redirect URI allows the Verifier to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response to the Response URI.
 It especially enables the Verifier to prevent session fixation ((#session_fixation)) attacks.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
 For details, see ((#session_fixation)).

 The value of the redirect URI is at the discretion of the Verifier.
-However, the Verifier MUST add a fresh, cryptographically random number to the URL.
+However, the Verifier MUST include a fresh, cryptographically random number in the URL.
 This number is used to ensure only the receiver of the redirect can fetch and process the Authorization Response.
 The number could be added as a path component or a parameter to the URL.
 It is RECOMMENDED to use a cryptographic random value of 128 bits or more at the time of the writing of this specification.
 For implementation considerations see (#implementation_considerations_direct_post).

 The following is a non-normative example of the response from the Verifier to the Wallet upon receiving the Authorization Response at the Response Endpoint (using a `response_code` parameter from (#implementation_considerations_direct_post)):